Online | In-company

 - The different payment terms in the lump sum Red Book, the cost reimbursable Green Book, and the target cost Burgundy Book

-An outline is given of the Silver Book (for professional services and consultancy), the Yellow and Brown Books (for subcontracts) and the Orange Book (for minor works), and of the dispute resolution procedures.
+An outline will be given of the Silver Book (for professional services and consultancy), the Yellow and Brown Books (for subcontracts), the Orange Book (for minor works), the Blue Book (for Engineering, Construction and Procurement Management (EPCM) contracts) and of the dispute resolution procedures.
 How these matters are dealt with in the international forms is also considered.